Murder in the Cassava Patch

-Murder in the Cassava Patch (1968) is a novella by Liberian Bai T. Moore.
+Murder in the Cassava Patch is a 1968 novella by Liberian novelist Bai T. Moore.
 It is required reading for every Liberian high school student, and is widely regarded as a Liberian literary classic in what is a developing literary tradition.
 It is based on a historic murder.

 It was later adapted to a feature film with the same name, directed by Yor-El Francis.

 Plot

 This novella deals with the relationship between Gortokai, a young Liberian man, and Tene, the girl he hopes to marry.
 Tene has been murdered and Gortokai is jailed as a suspect.
 The story promises "to piece together all the circumstances leading to the violent storm which nearly tore off the roofs from many houses in the Dewoin country one bright Sunday morning in the year 1957."
 It is set in the fictional village of Bendabli, off the Monrovia-Bomi Hills road.
 The action ranges from Gbarpolu County in the west as far as Gbarnga and Sanniquellie in the north.
 Places such as Bomi Hills and Firestone are referred to.

 It is told as a first person narrative by Gortokai.
 The work uses Liberian English and Liberian customs.
 Moore was an indigenous Liberian who was educated at a United States university.